esquinas/ease64/README.md

 v0.0.1 alpha

 ## TODO:
+- Handle Unicode characters properly so emojis can be used (using `String#codepoints`?)
 - Explain *motivation* in this Readme.
 - Write down some ideas where Ease64 can be used.